 Oklahoma City Oklahoma, USA Travel Guide

 Spring (April-May): Layers are useful.
-Pack a Light jacket or sweater for mornings/evenings, with t-shirts and Long-sleeved shirts for daytime.
+Pack a Light jacket or sweater for mornings/evenings, with t-shirts and Long-sleeved shirts during the day.
 A Rain jacket or Umbrella is advisable due to frequent rain.

 Autumn (September-November): Similar to spring, layering works best.
 Bring a medium-weight jacket or sweater.
 Long-sleeved shirts, jeans, and trousers are fine.
 Warmer layers become necessary by late November as the weather cools down.